amr-ibrahim7/just-test/README.md

 - **View Movies:** Fetches and displays a list of movies from the API.
 - **Interactive Rating:** A 5-star system to rate and update movie ratings.
 - **CRUD Operations:** Full functionality to **C**reate, **R**ead, **U**pdate, and **D**elete movies.
-- **Form Validation:** Ensures data integrity when adding or editing movies.
+- **Form Validation:** Ensures data integrity when adding or editing movies using Zod schemas.
 - **Filtering & Searching:** Easily find movies by name, genre, or "In Theaters" status.
 - **Pagination:** Smoothly navigate through a large collection of movies.